ColeComfort/SPL/README.md

 - Registers are strings with quantum or classical types, denoted  `string : type`.
 There are two types:
   - `pit`: classical type
   - `qpit`: quantum type
-- Context: Optional list of open registers with types contained in parentheses, delimited by semicolons, eg. `context { a: pit; q: qpit }`

 ---

 ## SPL syntax